-Studio course designed to develop advanced value rendering skills and an increased awareness of the principles of light and shadow.
+Studio course to develop advanced value rendering skills and an increased awareness of the principles of light and shadow.
 Experimental and contemporary drawing approaches are introduced.
-A diverse range of media in black-andwhite will be explored; color will be included.
-The production of a portfolio, which represents an investigation of self-expression and experimentation, is an outcome and a requirement.
+A diverse range of media in black-and-white will be explored; color will be included.
+A portfolio, which represents an investigation of self-expression and experimentation, is an outcome and a requirement.
 Prerequisite: ART110.
 (Offered in spring only.)

 ART211 FIGURE DRAWING (3 CRS.)
 Directed at analyzing the human form and its structure.
-A variety of drawing media and drawing approaches are used to address anatomy, texture, space and the principles of light and shadow.
+A variety of drawing media and drawing approaches are used to address anatomy, texture, space, and the principles of light and shadow.
 Exploration of the relationship between the figure and the environment and the development of figurative imagery, which is descriptive and expressive, will be included.
 Prerequisite: ART110.
-(Offered in "even year" fall only.)
+(Offered even years, fall only.)